nosas/blog/toonvision/classification/article.md

 Toons are the main protagonists of ToonTown online.
 They are cartoon animals that enjoy having fun and are constantly using their arsenal of gags (jokes/weapons) to stop Cogs from invading their neighborhoods and converting ToonTown into a corporate dystopia.

-Players can customize their Toon's name, species, color, clothes, and other attributes.
+Players can customize their Toon name, species, color, clothes, and other attributes.
 There are 11 unique animals:

 - bear